2005 San Francisco Giants season

 The 2005 San Francisco Giants season was the Giants' 123rd year in Major League Baseball, their 48th year in San Francisco since their move from New York following the 1957 season, and their sixth at SBC Park.
 The team finished in third place in the National League West with a 75–87 record, 7 games behind the San Diego Padres.

+On July 14, 2005, the Giants won their 10,000th game, defeating the rival Dodgers, 4–3.
+The Giants became the first professional sports franchise to have a five-figure win total.

 Offseason

 December 16, 2004: A. J. Pierzynski was released by the San Francisco Giants.